orcephrye/PyCustomCollections/README.md

     up columns or rows.
 - IndexList: This inherites KeyedList but also indexes all words into a 'dict' named indexDict.
 These variables are used to search and correlate data.
 This class is used to quickly search for words as well as individual lines.
+- NamespaceDict: This inherites the argparse Namespace class.
+This class object is subscriptable and acts just like a dictionary as well as a Namespace object.

 #### Examples for KeyedList:

 Creating a simple KeyedList: